 Fire hose is one of the most important tools used by the fire department.
 As such, the following specification must be strictly adhered to unless the proposed specification exceeds speciation listed.
 Only the fire department can determine if a proposed product meets and exceeds these specifications.

-Scope: This specification applies to 4”, 5” and 6” sizes of Double Jacket Large Diameter Hose.
+Scope: This specification applies to 4” and 5” sizes of Double Jacket Large Diameter Hose.
 The hoses shall be suitable for a test pressure of 600 PSI with a service test pressure of 300 PSI.

 Material and Workmanship: All materials used in the fabrications of the Large Diameter Hose shall be of the best quality normally used for the purpose in good commercial practice for the type designated.
 The workmanship shall be of the highest quality.
-The manufacturer of the hose shall be ISO 9001-2008 quality certified.
+The hose meets all requirements of NFPA 1961 Current Edition.
+The manufacturer of the hose shall be ISO 2001:2015 Quality Certified.

 Jacket Specification: The jacket shall be well, evenly and firmly woven and shall be free from unsightly defects, dirt, knots, lumps and irregularities of twist that might affect the serviceability of the finished product.
 The inner jacket shall be woven with a reverse twill weave to provide a smoother waterway.